Safe Handling of Crates and Totes

 Safety Reminders

-- Use carts for heavy loads.
+- Use team lifting or equipment for heavy or awkward loads.

 Ask the Crew